CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid description with excellent trigger term coverage and clear completeness, explicitly stating both what the skill does and when to use it.
-Its main weaknesses are the somewhat vague capability description (lacks specific concrete editing actions) and moderate conflict risk with general editing/proofreading skills due to some generic trigger terms.
+Its main weaknesses are a lack of specific concrete actions (what do the 'multiple focused passes' actually do?) and some overlap risk with general editing or proofreading skills due to generic trigger terms like 'make this better.'

 Suggestions